Wednesday, September 8, 2021

 For if you forgive other people when they sin against you, you your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.
 Matthew 6:14-15 NIV

-Rest for My Soul
+Prayer for Rest for My Soul

 The “upside down” Gospel is the antithesis of the world in which we live.
 Be a light in a dark world.
 Pray for your enemies.
 Forgive those that have hurt you.
 Give and you will receive.
 I wonder if maybe this is the healing balm that we truly need during this time of chaos in the world as well as in our own lives.